thomas861205/vscode-settings/README.md

 ## Code Runner

 > [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) enables you to run various of codes, Python, C/C++ are included.
-But need to step up compiler or interpreter beforehand.
+But need to set up compiler or interpreter beforehand.

 > press ctrl+alt+n or right click and select "run code" to execute.
 Also support block execution in Python.